Anglican Communion: Instruments of communion

-Those who objected condemned these actions as unscriptural, unilateral, and without the agreement of the communion prior to these steps being taken.
-In response, the American Episcopal Church and the Anglican Church of Canada answered that the actions had been undertaken after lengthy scriptural and theological reflection, legally in accordance with their own canons and constitutions and after extensive consultation with the provinces of the communion.

-The Primates' Meeting voted to request the two churches to withdraw their delegates from the 2005 meeting of the Anglican Consultative Council.
+Those who objected condemned these changes as unscriptural, unilateral, and lacking prior agreement from the communion.
+The American Episcopal Church and the Anglican Church of Canada responded that their actions had been undertaken after lengthy scriptural and theological reflection, were legal according to their own canons and constitutions, and made after extensive consultation with the provinces of the communion.
+The Primates' Meeting voted to request those two churches withdraw their delegates from the 2005 meeting of the Anglican Consultative Council.
 Canada and the United States decided to attend the meeting but without exercising their right to vote.
-They have not been expelled or suspended, since there is no mechanism in this voluntary association to suspend or expel an independent province of the communion.
-Since membership is based on a province's communion with Canterbury, expulsion would require the archbishop of Canterbury's refusal to be in communion with the affected jurisdictions.
-In line with the suggestion of the Windsor Report, Rowan Williams (the then archbishop of Canterbury) established a working group to examine the feasibility of an Anglican covenant which would articulate the conditions for communion in some fashion.
+They were not expelled or suspended; there is no mechanism in this voluntary association to suspend or expel an independent province of the communion.
+Because membership is based on a province's communion with Canterbury, expulsion would require the archbishop of Canterbury's refusal to be in communion with the affected jurisdictions.
+Following the recommendation of the Windsor Report, Rowan Williams (the then archbishop of Canterbury) established a working group to examine the feasibility of an Anglican covenant which would articulate the conditions for communion in some fashion.

 Organisation

 Provinces

-The Anglican Communion consists of forty-two autonomous provinces each with its own primate and governing structure.
+The Anglican Communion, which currently is experiencing impaired communion and division, consists of forty-two autonomous provinces each with its own primate and governing structure and of five extra-provincials under the metropolitan authority of the Archbishop of Canterbury.
 These provinces may take the form of national churches (such as in Canada, Uganda, or Japan) or a collection of nations (such as the West Indies, Central Africa, or Southeast Asia).
+The Church of England Yearbook reported 93,511,730 members of the Anglican Communion in 2024.
+Excluding the United churches in South Asia, the World Christian Database estimated that the Anglican Communion had 94,613,000 members in 2020 with 63,497,000 in Africa, 23,322,000 in Europe, 3,698,000 in Oceania, 2,219,000 in North America, 958,000 in Latin America, and 909,000 in Asia.
+The United Churches in South Asia include over 4,500,000 in South India, 2,300,000 in North India, 1,900,000 in Pakistan, and 22,600 in Bangladesh.